jordantrizz/zshbop/kb/gridpane.md

 * Clear single site cache ```gp fix cache site.com```
 * Clear all sites on server cache ``` gp fix cache```

+# Redis
+## Redus Auth
+To be able to interact with GridPane's redis instance, you need to auth due to protected-mode being enabled.
+The password is stored in /opt/gridpane/object.auth

 # Caching
 ## Redis Page Cache
 ### Enable Redis Page Cache